 “This year all of the submissions demonstrated elements of exemplary work that MEC will want to share across the coming year… as being particularly imaginative, creative, ambitious and inspirational.”

-Bristol Plays Music have also been nominated for Best Digital Resource for a Bristol Minute of Listening and Best Classical Music Education Initiative for our Monteverdi 450 Project with the Monteverdi Choir and Orchestras the winner of which will be chosen by a public vote on www.classicfm.com
+Bristol Plays Music has also been nominated for Best Digital Resource for a Bristol Minute of Listening and Best Classical Music Education Initiative for our Monteverdi 450 Project with the Monteverdi Choir and Orchestras the winner of which will be chosen by a public vote on www.classicfm.com

 Congratulations to all of our partner hubs who were shortlisted and we look forward to celebrating with you when the the winner is announced at the ceremony on 22nd February 2018 at the Awards for Excellence ceremony at Rhinegold’s Music and Drama Education Expo.